 Backup information is a critical ingredient to a complete capital bill.
 All legislative additions require backup materials.
 This backup is utilized by the co-chair's office to ascertain the merit of each project and determine how it can fit into the overall appropriation level.
-The information is further utilized by the Governor's Office in their veto analysis and is kept on file by Legislative Finance for future reference.
+The information is also utilized by the Governor's Office in their veto analysis.
+Furthermore, the back-up provides critical information for the Department of Commerce, Community and Economic Development to administer grants.

+All project back-up is kept on file by Legislative Finance and available on the web to the public.
 Backup materials document the need for funding and include any pertinent information and correspondence that may be useful in the future for determining the purpose of the appropriation and if the funds were spent as intended by the legislature.